Reviewing your vehicle replacement strategy can help reduce overall fleet running costs

-There’s many reasons to consider a more flexible vehicle replacement cycle focused on the best performing and less costly makes and models for your operations.
-This type of enhanced fleet vehicle replacement criteria could involve:
+There’s many reasons why you should consider a more flexible vehicle replacement cycle, focusing on the best performing but least costly makes and models for your operations.

 mixing different strategies for different functions